Cervical Length During Pregnancy

 A silicone device known as a pessary can be used to support the cervix, keeping it closed shut.

 It’s important to understand the changes your body goes through during pregnancy.
 Cervical length plays a major role during pregnancy, so it is essential to stay informed about it.
+Do not worry if you have a normal cervical length in pregnancy.
 If you have any concerns about the cervical length during pregnancy, consult your gynaecologist.

 1. FAQs: Preterm Labor and Birth; The American College of Obstetricians and Gynecologists; https://www.acog.org/womens-health/faqs/Preterm-Labor-and-Birth